google/copybara/docs/reference.md

 Name | Type | Description
 ---- | ---- | -----------
-<nobr>`--folder-dir`</nobr> | *string* | Local directory to write the output of the migration to.
+<span style="white-space: nowrap;">`--folder-dir`</span> | *string* | Local directory to write the output of the migration to.
 If the directory exists, all files will be deleted.
 By default Copybara will generate a temporary directory, so you shouldn't need this.

 <a id="folder.origin" aria-hidden="true"></a>
 ### folder.origin